shajal-kumer/css-animation/README.md

 # CSS Animation Practice

-This repo is the part of my frot-end development journey.
+This repo is the part of my front-end development journey.
 In modern web app we can see there are using so many web animation.
 So i practice CSS animation for web animation.

 ## Demo